Limits on heavy neutral leptons, $Z'$ bosons and majorons from high-energy supernova neutrinos: Limits from SN 1987A and a future galactic supernova

 \subsection{Heavy neutral lepton}

-Figure~\ref{fig:Limit_HNL_SN1987A} presents our limits (blue solid line) on HNLs mixing with $\nu_\mu$ (upper panel) and $\nu_\tau$ (bottom panel) from no observations for the high-energy events of SN 1987A neutrinos in Kamiokande-II and IMB.
+Figure~\ref{fig:Limit_HNL_SN1987A} presents our limits (blue solid line) on HNLs mixing with $\nu_e$ (upper panel), $\nu_\mu$ (middle panel) and $\nu_\tau$ (bottom panel) from no observations for the high-energy events of SN 1987A neutrinos in Kamiokande-II and IMB.
 We also show the future sensitivity (blue dashed line) on HNLs from the observations of galactic supernova neutrinos in HK with $d_{\rm SN}=10\ {\rm kpc}$.
-We confirm the results in the NO and IO cases are the same within 20 $\%$ level and show the conservative NO case in figure~\ref{fig:Limit_HNL_SN1987A}.
-In this figure we include other relevant constraints from the other supernova arguments (green shaded region enclosed by dotted line) \cite{Carenza:2023old}, BBN \& CMB assuming the standard cosmology (light-gray shaded region) \cite{Boyarsky:2009ix,Ruchayskiy:2012si,Sabti:2020yrt,Mastrototaro:2021wzl,Carenza:2023old} and experiments (dark-gray shaded region) \cite{Bolton:2019pcu}.
+We confirm the results in the NO and IO cases are the same within 20 $\%$ level and show the NO case in figure~\ref{fig:Limit_HNL_SN1987A}.
+In this figure we include other relevant constraints from the other supernova arguments \footnote{When this work appeared on the arXiv, no work imposes constraints on HNLs mixing with $\nu_e$, accounting for the dominant production process of HNLs in the core, $e^-p\rightarrow nN$.
+Using other arguments from SN observations as ref.~\cite{Carenza:2023old} and considering the production process, $e^-p\rightarrow nN$, we may further constrain HNLs mixing with $\nu_e$.} (green shaded region enclosed by dotted line) \cite{Carenza:2023old}, BBN \& CMB assuming the standard cosmology (light-gray shaded region) \cite{Boyarsky:2009ix,Ruchayskiy:2012si,Sabti:2020yrt,Mastrototaro:2021wzl,Boyarsky:2020dzc,Carenza:2023old} and experiments (dark-gray shaded region) \cite{Bolton:2019pcu,Ema:2023buz} (see also the sensitivities for upcoming and proposed experiments, DUNE \cite{Krasnov:2019kdc,Ballett:2019bgd}, MATHUSLA \cite{Curtin:2018mvb}, SHiP \cite{SHiP:2018xqw,Gorbunov:2020rjx}, PIP2-BD \cite{Ema:2023buz} and PIONEER \cite{PIONEER:2022alm}).
 We should note that the BBN constraints can be significantly weakened in presence of a large neutrino asymmetry \cite{Gelmini:2020ekg} or with low reheating temperatures \cite{Gelmini:2004ah,Gelmini:2008fq}.